corundum/corundum/README.md

 *  Xilinx VCU108 (Xilinx Virtex Ultrascale XCVU095)
 *  Xilinx VCU118 (Xilinx Virtex Ultrascale Plus XCVU9P)

+For operation at 10G and 25G, Corundum uses the open source 10G/25G MAC and PHY modules from the verilog-ethernet repository, no extra licenses are required.
+However, it is possible to use other MAC and/or PHY modules.
+Operation at 100G currently requires using the Xilinx CMAC core with RS-FEC enabled, which is covered by the free CMAC license on Xilinx Ultrascale+ parts.

 ## Documentation

 ### Modules

+#### cmac_pad module

+Frame pad module for 512 bit 100G CMAC TX interface.
+Zero pads transmit frames to minimum 64 bytes.

 #### cpl_op_mux module